 Review of Seven Sisters ferry

 MS Seven Sisters ferry is a Ro-Ro passenger vessel operated by the Denmark-based company DFDS SEAWAYS.
-The ship has max capacity of 600 passengers and 224 cars (or 75 trucks / trailers).
+The ship has a max capacity of 600 passengers and 224 cars (or 75 trucks/trailers).
 The vessel was launched in 2006 and currently operates on the England-France ferry route Newhaven-Dieppe (English Channel crossing time 4 hours).

 As cruise ferry, Seven Sisters has 50 cabins (max capacity 4 passengers) and a total of 196 berths.
 All staterooms are air-conditioned, with en-suite bathrooms and are both inside and outside.
 A cot is available on request at the ship's reception desk.

 The ferry company provides bed linens, towels, and toiletries.
 Some staterooms are wheelchair-accessible (adapted for disabled passengers).
 DFDS Seaways ferries also have the so-called "Pet Cabins".
 Travelers with pets must book a whole cabin (double/triple occupancy).
 The animals must be in pet cages.
 Dogs (even service dogs) must be leashed and muzzled.

 The boat additionally offers 2 spacious Reserved Seating Lounges with reclining seats (aircraft-type seats) available for pre-booking (one private and one in vessel's open area).
-The seats recline fully and turn into 2.1-metre long horizontal beds.
+The seats recline fully and turn into 2.1-meter long horizontal beds.
 Seven Sisters also offers free standard type seats.

 All passengers must vacate their staterooms 30 min prior to homeport arrival.
-Passenger registration ends 1 hour prior ferry departure.
+Passenger registration ends 1 hour prior to ferry departure.

 Shipboard facilities, dining, and entertainment